Text-Anchored Score Composition: Tackling Condition Misalignment in Text-to-Image Diffusion Models: Related Work

 \textbf{Multi-Condition Control.}~The ability to integrate multiple control conditions into existing models has been a notable advancement, facilitated by techniques like ControlNet~\cite{zhang2023adding} or T2I adapter~\cite{mou2023t2i}.
 These methods enable diffusion models like Stable Diffusion to handle multiple image conditions without the need for extensive retraining.
-ControlNet~\cite{zhang2023adding} operates as a plug-in module, extracting residual features from each image condition and integrating them into the original SD U-Net for control.
-T2I adapters~\cite{mou2023t2i}, although similar in concept, differ in model input, architecture, and the point at which residual features are added.
 These methods support a variety of condition types, such as depth, normal, human pose, and canny, thereby expanding the scope of image generation tasks.
-However, the introduction of multiple conditions leads to the issue of condition composition.
-Although previous works, like~\cite{liu2022compositional,brooks2022instructpix2pix,bhunia2022person}, have addressed the composition of multiple conditions during generations, none of them have discussed the potential misalignment among these conditions.
-Building upon these approaches, our work is the first attempt to address this problem, providing a training-free approach to unify the misaligned conditions, and thus significantly improve their controllability.
+However, the introduction of multiple conditions leads to the issue of condition composition. \textbf{Although previous works, like~\cite{liu2022compositional,brooks2022instructpix2pix,bhunia2022person,wang2024instancediffusion}, have addressed the composition of multiple conditions during generations, none of them have discussed the potential misalignment among these conditions.} Building upon these approaches, our work is the first attempt to address this problem, providing a training-free approach to unify the misaligned conditions, and thus significantly improve their controllability.